-Rich swirls of dark chocolate run through this classic orange pound cake.
-A sprinkling of powdered sugar gives the Bundt a festive look.
+This orange marble pound cake has swirls of moist, rich dark chocolate tunneling through it.
+A sprinkling of powdered sugar gives the cake a festive look.
 Great for breakfast, snacks, dessert.

 While it’s hard to improve upon one of your mom’s best cakes, I think this comes close as a very suitable equal.
 (Yes, even she approves!)
 The secret to a tender crumb is the addition of club soda — the carbonation acts as a leavening agent.
 Originally published August 23, 2001.–Jennifer Appel